-I am a research associate at Leuphana University Lüneburg.
-I am a social anthropologist by training and have worked for an international child rights NGO and as an independent consultant and trainer in development and environmental education before joining Leuphana in 2018.
-My strong interest is in qualitative research and in better understanding approaches to teaching and learning about sustainable consumption in formal and informal education settings.
+I am a research associate and PhD candidate at Leuphana University Lüneburg.
+A social anthropologist by training, I previously worked for an international child rights NGO and as an independent consultant and trainer in development and environmental education before joining Leuphana in 2018.
+My research interests are in qualitative research and in better understanding approaches to teaching and learning about sustainable consumption in formal and informal education settings.

-Within the ReZeitKon-project I focus on better understanding secondary level students’ perspectives on consumption with regard to their individual use of time.
+Within my PhD research I am interested in studying learning approaches linking time as a resource for sustainability to ESE teaching and learning.
 The application of an intercultural perspective and my interest in applying artistic methods such as creative writing and improvisation theatre have been two important crosscutting issues in my previous work, connecting my professional and private interests.

 Publons/Web of Science